 In the black-box test, the code is not examined and no special application or program is needed.

 Tests that the user does not exist:

-Smoke Test: Smoke test determines that the application has successfully passed minor tests and is ready for major tests.
+- Smoke Test: The smoke test determines that the application has successfully passed minor tests and is ready for major tests.

-Stress Test: Monitoring the results of the same process performed many times at the same time.
-The durability and response of the application is determined.
+- Stress Test: Monitoring the results of the same process performed many times at the same time.
+The durability and response of the application are determined.

 Tests that the user exists: